 Review: A space odyssey with Brad Pitt in 'Ad Astra'

 Both films aren't merely changes in setting.
 They're inherently about leaving home — the sacrifice entailed, the wonders to be discovered, the cost of obsessions that require pursuit.
-It's fitting that they follow Grey's masterpiece, "The Immigrant," a profound and melancholic tale of passage.
-Whether orbiting New York or Neptune, Grey has been on the move for some time.
+It's fitting that they follow Gray's masterpiece, "The Immigrant," a profound and melancholic tale of passage.
+Whether orbiting New York or Neptune, Gray has been on the move for some time.

 But "Ad Astra," more intimate than it is majestic, is much more than a rocket-fueled vehicle for its star.
 It's a ruminative, mythical space adventure propelled by father-son issues of cosmic proportions.
 Pitt's Roy McBride is ordered to the far reaches of the solar system to make contact with his previously presumed dead father, a legendary space explorer named H. Clifford McBride (Tommy Lee Jones).